 A recent visit to Narrowsburg and Callicoon in the Sullivan Catskills skyrocketed this part of New York state to the top of our family’s regional-travel favorites list.
 The Delaware River towns on the New York-Pennsylvania border are about a two hours’ drive from New York City, and just a stone’s throw from the original location of the legendary Woodstock music festival of 1969 (in Bethel/Swan Lake).
-Basing yourself in the town of Callicoon or the hamlet of Narrowsburg, 10 minutes to the south, puts you within easy reach of some terrific restaurants, breweries, and hikes—not to mention the scenic Delaware River itself, a prime viewing spot for bald eagles in winter and a popular tubing, kayaking, and fishing destination in summer.
+Basing yourself in the town of Callicoon or the hamlet of Narrowsburg, 10 minutes to the south, puts you within easy reach of some terrific hikes, restaurants, and breweries—not to mention the scenic Delaware River itself, a prime viewing spot for bald eagles in winter and a popular tubing, kayaking, and fishing destination in summer.

 What to Do: Tube, Kayak, Hike

 On a hot day, there’s no better place to be than floating along the sparkling, state-straddling Delaware River.
 Whether it’s tubing, rafting, canoeing or kayaking you’re after (also: camping!), Lander’s River Trips has you covered.
 If you want to camp, choose from three pretty waterfront campsites, including popular launch site Skinners Falls, or you can just book a river excursion per person per day.
 Our favorite option?
 A five-mile, five-hour float from Skinners Falls to the Narrowsburg campsite (staff will drive you back afterward).
 Packages combining a night or two of camping with rafting or canoeing are also available.